-- Some modules are very important and they need to be tested.
-These modules must be tested before used in the system.
+- Some modules are very important, and they need to be tested.
+These modules must be tested before being used in the system.
 But during integration testing, these modules might not be tested efficiently, as all the modules are coupled together.

 - Time taken by the entire software system is much more than other integration testing approaches.

 - Coupling of the modules might take up some time, which might result in taking up the time of the total process time of the software system.